Strategic Prevention Framework - Partnerships for Success for Communities and Tribes (SPF-PFS-Communities/Tribes)

 • Federally recognized American Indian/Alaska Native (AI/AN) tribes and tribal organizations, Urban Indian Organizations, and consortia of tribes or tribal organizations

-• Public or private universities and colleges
+• Public or private institutions of higher education

-Grant recipients who have received SPF-PFS funding under SP-20-002 in fiscal year (FY) 2020 or 2021, SP-22-004 in FY 2022, or under SP-23-004 in FY 2023 are not eligible to apply.
+Grant recipients who have received SPF-PFS funding under SP-20-002 in fiscal year (FY) 2021, SP-22-004 in FY 2022, or under SP-23-004 in FY 2023, SP-23-004 in FY 2024 may apply for this opportunity if they propose to implement the project with a different population of focus or geographic catchment area.

 Geographic Coverage